 As in the introduction, we directly use

 base64_encode() to encode and embed the image into the email itself.
-But please take note, some email clients or webmail may not be capable of displaying such embedded images.
-Some mail hosts or security (firewall) will outright strip off all embedded data.
+But please take note, some email clients or webmail are not capable of displaying such embedded images.
+Some mail hosts, firewalls, or security will outright strip off all embedded data.
 The traditional “host image on a server” is the safer option.